dreibh/simproctc/README.md

    Identifier              = $249c7176
 </pre>

 In particular, take care of the "Identifier" line.
 This is the ID of the pool element under which it has been registered.
-If there are error messages saying that registration has failed, etc., have a look into the RSPLIB handbook.
+If there are error messages saying that registration has failed, etc., have a look into the [RSPLIB documentation](https://www.nntb.no/~dreibh/rserpool/).
 Usually, this means a small configuration problem which can be solved easily!
 It may also be helpful to use [Wireshark](https://www.wireshark.org/) for debugging network issues; it has dissectors for the RSerPool protocols as well as for CSP and the Scripting Service protocols!

 With the environment variables above set correctly, the CSP monitor should show the PE.